GawarWawar/Inforce-project/README.md

 - impliment expiration time/date for teh tokens.

 MAIN ENDPOINTS
-- User authification
+- User authification:
 -- path("api/auth/", include("user_auth.urls")):
---- Register user providing username, password and email
+--- Register user providing username, password and email:
----- path("signup", view=views.signup),
+---- path("signup", view=views.signup);
---- Login to system using username and password
+--- Login to system using username and password:
----- path("login", view=views.login),
+---- path("login", view=views.login);
---- Check if token working, returns user
+--- Check if token working, returns user:
----- path("check_token", view=views.check_token),
+---- path("check_token", view=views.check_token);
---- GET all users or POST to create user
+--- GET all users or POST to create user:
----- path("users", view=views.users),
+---- path("users", view=views.users);
---- GET all info about certain user or PUT to edit certain user
+--- GET all info about certain user or PUT to edit certain user:
----- path("users/<user_id>", view=views.users_by_id),
+---- path("users/<user_id>", view=views.users_by_id);
-- GET all restaurants or POST to create new restaurant
+- GET all restaurants or POST to create new restaurant:
--- path("api/restaurants", restaurants_views.restaurants),
+-- path("api/restaurants", restaurants_views.restaurants);
-restaurant
+- GET last menu for the particular restaurant or POST to create new menu for the restaurant:
--- path("api/restaurants/<restaurant_id>/menu", restaurants_views.restaurants_by_id_last_menu),
+-- path("api/restaurants/<restaurant_id>/menu", restaurants_views.restaurants_by_id_last_menu);
-- GET menus for the current day
+- GET menus for the current day:
--- path("api/today_menus", menus_views.menus_current_day),
+-- path("api/today_menus", menus_views.menus_current_day);
-- GET all votes or POST to create new vote
+- GET all votes or POST to create new vote:
--- path("api/votes", votes_views.votes),
+-- path("api/votes", votes_views.votes);
-- GET votes for each of the day`s menu
+- GET votes for each of the day`s menu:
--- path("api/votes/calculate_today", votes_views.votes_calculate_for_today),
+-- path("api/votes/calculate_today", votes_views.votes_calculate_for_today).